graphicCoder-ops/MusicTube/README.md

 # MusicTube

 MusicTube is a web application that allows you to extract data from YouTube using Node.js libraries such as Youtube-dl.
-It provides a user-friendly interface where you can search for videos, create playlists, and play audio tracks directly from YouTube.
+It provides a user-friendly interface where you can search for videos and lets you play audio only for music purpose

 ## Goal
 Introduced me to working of node.js and express.js with some additional libraries...
 Remember everything is from **youtube** that is made clear!